Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

-Twitch download – watch live streams and chat on PC and mobile
+Twitch download – watch livestreams and chat on PC and mobile

 Watch Twitch on PC: app vs. browser (what’s best?)